Dishwasher Leaving White Marks on Glasses

 While you cannot repair etched glasses, you can prevent the same problem developing on other glassware in the future.

 The most common cause of etching in average to soft water areas is using too much detergent.
 Many users fill the detergent compartment completely for every cycle, but manufacturers typically design the compartment to hold more than is needed for a standard load.
 If you use loose powder or gel, try reducing the amount by a third to a half and see whether cleaning performance is maintained.
 If you use all-in-one tablets, consider switching to a lower-strength or standard tablet rather than ultra-concentrated formulas.
+See our pieces on which is the best dishwasher detergent and calibrated dishwasher detergent dosing for more on the dosing question.

 High temperatures accelerate the etching process.
 Use a glass or delicate programme for wine glasses, crystal, and other thin or decorative glassware.
 These programmes typically run at 40 to 45 degrees Celsius rather than the 65 degrees of a standard programme, significantly reducing the chemical aggression the glass is exposed to per cycle.